arushivyas/mgz2imagetree/README.rst

 - ``[--feature <MGZFileToConvertToLabelledSegments>]`` : The feature file containing the cortical strip which needs to be filtered into it constituent cortical segments using ``mgz2imgslices``

-- ``[--image <MGZFileImageFile>]`` : The raw 3D mgz image file that needs to be split and stored as slices in the corresponding subject's output directory.
+- ``[--imageFile <MGZFileImageFile>]`` : The raw 3D mgz image file that needs to be split and stored as slices in the corresponding subject's output directory.

 Examples
 --------